skjsjhb/Fubuki/ARE_WE_BUKKIT_YET.md

 > Well, not.
 Not even close.

 > [!CAUTION]
-> Fubuki is at a very early stage and does not really do anything more than execute the plugin lifecycle methods.
+> Fubuki is at a very early stage and does not really do anything more than executing the plugin lifecycle methods.
 > Most APIs are not implemented and events won't be fired.
 > In short, it **DOES NOT WORK** at all.
 > <br/>